Home / Life Insurance / Articles / Agents in Insurance: Everything You Need to Know

 Independent insurance agents work for multiple insurance providers, offering a wide selection to their clients.
 They have an understanding of various policies across various companies.

 Insurance agents must undergo IRDAI-approved training and clear the examination conducted by it.
-After clearing the examination, the agent receives the licence to be eligible to sell insurance.
+After passing the examination, the agent receives the licence to sell insurance.

 No, it is not compulsory.
-However, purchasing through a licensed agent ensures you understand the policy, that the agent aids in preventing mistakes, and that the agent assists with claims.
+However, purchasing through a licensed agent ensures you understand the policy, that the agent helps prevent mistakes, and that the agent assists with claims.

 An agency business is a company that provides a specialised service to its clients.
 Often, agencies act on behalf of another company, group, or individual to manage a business segment.